rdf_core logo

 Standards-Compliant

-Implements W3C RDF 1.1 and related specs for maximum interoperability.
+Implements W3C RDF 1.1 including datasets with named graphs and related specs for maximum interoperability.

 πŸš€ Quick Start